scsm-ua/kirtan-guide-en/songs/shrimach-chaitanyapadau-chara.md

     sa śrī-rūpaḥ kadā māṁ nija-pada-rajasā
     bhūṣitaṁ saṁvidhatte

 At the sacred spot on the confluence of the Gaṅgā and the Yamunā, Śrī Rūpa achieved intimate union with the lotus feet of the dearmost Lord of his life—the Lord who is Krishna within and Gaura without.
-In grave humil- ity, with straw in mouth and with tears of sorrow, he along with his younger brother worshipped Śrī Gaura-Krishna in intense love.
+In grave humility, with straw in mouth and with tears of sorrow, he along with his younger brother worshipped Śrī Gaura-Krishna in intense love.
 When will that Śrī Rūpa Prabhu grace me with the dust of his holy lotus feet?

 #### 5